kochlisGit/ProphitBet-Soccer-Bets-Predictor/README.md

 * Train Dialogs may now initiate training by hitting "ENTER" button
 * Small bug fixes

-# Release (2023/02/19)
+# Release (2023/04/01)

-* Fixed a bug where model could not be saved during training.
+* Fixed a bug where model could not be saved during training
+* Fixed a bug where validation accuracy was not properly monitored during tuning
-* Increased number of
+* Increased number of available Trials to 2000
+* Added more options, including layers of neural network during training
+* Updated documentation

 # Contribution